XAITK/xaitk-saliency/docs/release_notes/pending_release.rst

 * Added support for positive and negative saliency values as output by the saliency map generation interfaces.

+Implementations

+* Add ``RISEScoring`` implementation, with the ability to also compute a de-biased form of RISE with an optional input parameter.

 Utils

 * Masking